 To be honest, "Ireland for Free" sounds a bit strange, if not impossible - the island tends to be known to be leaning a bit towards the more expensive side, compared with other European destinations.
 Getting there might be a bargain, but visitors often are, and not very pleasantly, surprised by Irish prices, especially entry fees for attractions and sights.
-But fret not - even where so-called budget accommodation can exceed some budgets, travelling on a shoestring does not need to be a thing of the past.
-Because there are still things to be had for free - or at least for the moderate cost of getting there by bus or train:
+But fret not - even where so-called budget accommodation can exceed some budgets, traveling on a shoestring does not need to be a thing of the past.

 Did you know that two of Ireland's top attractions, the Hill of Tara and Glendalough, are actually free to visit?
 The entrance fee applies only to the local heritage center, not the attraction itself.
 This might not be immediately obvious to most visitors.
 And is amongst the best-hidden secrets of the Irish tourism industry.
 The same applies to many other sites, a short "reconnaissance" of the area could save you several Euros.

 Forget the Cliffs of Moher and head further north.
 Europe's highest sea cliffs are at Slieve League (County Donegal, 595 meters).
 High hills as part of spectacular coastal scenery are a trademark of Achill Island (County Mayo).
 Near Achill Head you'll find Croaghaun (665 meters), further northwest Slievemore (671 meters).